Skip to main content

 field - The name of the field to build or "all" to build all supported fields

--devmode - Optional - build in devmode
+-skip_fieldext - Optional - build without field extension

 -help - Optional - Displays usage information